ballerina-platform/ballerina-dev-website/swan-lake/learn/quick-tour.md

 ### Creating the 'sunriseApi' Client

-Create a client (in a `sunrise_client.bal` file) with the below content to write a simple HTTP client.
+Create a client with the below content to write a simple HTTP client.
 This will retrieve sunrise/sunset time details for Colombo by interacting with the service API.

+***sunrise_client.bal***
 ```ballerina
 import ballerina/http;
 import ballerina/io;